|

 The easiest way to begin talking about your spiritual awakening to others is to use real-life examples describing moments and actions that filled you with feelings of enlightenment and peace.
 Remember, spirituality isn’t just about praying or meditating but about how you live your life.
 When your true spiritual self radiates throughout your daily life, others will naturally want to know more about your journey and how you were once so similar to them, but now lead a different life.

 Sharing your spiritual awakening with others as a recovering addict is also a way to help make peace with your past by making amends with those you once neglected or hurt.
 One of the consequences of being a long-time addict in recovery is convincing others of your sincerity.
 Unfortunately, this may take more time than you thought.
-Telling others about your spiritual awakening can help sustain you through particularly rough times during your recovery while also leading you to discover answers to questions you once thought unanswerable.
+Telling others about your spirituality can help sustain your mental health during your recovery while also leading you to discover answers to questions you once thought unanswerable.

 - Why the 12-step Program Still Works